 Morven Park is proud to launch the 246 Years Project,

-a social justice initiative dedicated to honoring the millions of enslaved men, women, and children whose names and life stories have been forgotten or, in some cases, withheld from the national narrative.
+a social justice initiative dedicated to documenting and honoring the millions of enslaved men, women, and children, whose names and life stories deserve to be known.

 What is the 246 Years Project?

 In August 1619, a group of twenty Africans were brought to Jamestown, Virginia, and sold to the settlement.
 On December 6, 1865, the ratification of the Thirteenth Amendment liberated close to four million individuals from slavery.

 In the 246 years between 1619 and 1865, vast numbers of Africans and their descendants were held in bondage and legally considered property.
 As property, their names are absent from most standard government records such as census, birth, and death registers.
 These 246 years of omission make it difficult for living descendants of enslaved Africans to trace their ancestry through the many on-line genealogy services available today.

 For 246 years the life events of enslaved individuals were recorded in a variety of documents by enslavers managing their “property”.
 These records survive today in the archives of historic sites, community history organizations, and local courts.

 The 246 Years Project will assemble this fragmentary biographical data and organize it within a custom-built, on-line database, reassembling the pieces to reveal the life events of individual men, women, and children who were enslaved.
 Even more importantly, the 246 Years Database will link parents and children, allowing descendants to trace their family’s story through 246 years of slavery.
 This searchable database will be available on-line, free of charge, for everyone.

 The 246 Years Project will bring to light thousands of untold stories of strength, resilience, and persistence.
 It creates the opportunity for truth-telling, memorialization, and reconciliation.